andyglick/whence-maven-plugin/README.md

 `-Ddetail=[ exports | all ]`

 * the default is `exports`
-* `all` will show imports, exports, contain and referenced packages
+* `all` will show imports, exports, contained and referenced packages

 `-verbose=[ true | false ]`